 - Is it better at certain times of the day?

-- Does physical activity make it worse?
+- Does physical or mental activity make it worse?

-- Are there any other symptoms?
+- What are your other symptoms?

 - Is your personal and professional life stressful?

-- Blood count
+- Complete blood count (CBC)

 - C-reactive protein